ozoneplatform/ozp-ansible/README.md

     vault_unencrypted.yml)
 * `https://172.28.128.20/center/` - Center
 * `https://172.28.128.20:1936` - HAProxy Statistics

+It's also easy to redeploy only to servers in a group. for example, add the `--limit loadbalancer` switch to the `ansible-playbook` command to only redeploy to the load balancer

 ### Offline Installation
 The "offline" mode is useful for provisioning a system without Internet access.